 Brother 900 E DB changer for use on both standard and bulky

 Studio/singer YC6 may be used either single or double bed simply by repositioning one piece.
 It includes a 4 color tension unit, a special sinker plate, and a set of cards which are only for DBJ.
 It has a 4 button yarn changer, can be set for automatic 2 color changing.
-Brother/knitking comes with a supplementary two color yarn mast, a special sinker plate, and a four button changer.
+Brother/knitking comes with a supplementary two-color yarn mast, a special sinker plate, and a four-button changer.
 A button must be pressed for each color change.
-It sits where the ribber setting plate usually does, so the ribber and in turn the plate its bracket slides into on the left side of the machine need to be removed.
-To color change on Studio the next color button is pushed/selected when the KC is on the right, in Brother the button for the next color selection is pushed after the KC is in the yearn changing area, after the audible “click” produced when the carriage has traveled far enough.
+It sits where the ribber setting plate usually does, so the ribber and in turn, the plate its bracket slides into on the left side of the machine needs to be removed.
+To color change on Studio, the next color button is pushed/selected when the KC is on the right, in Brother the button for the next color selection is pushed after the KC is in the yearn changing area after the audible “click” produced when the carriage has traveled far enough.

 The wires and tension units exert more tension on the yarn than standard tension units, which affects gauge so if one is knitting garments, the units should not be changed while working on the same piece, nor should calculations for gauge be used if they were produced in the same yarn, but using the alternate tension unit.
 Tension may have to be raised by at least one number or more to prevent dropped stitches and obtained desired feel/drape.

 If a carriage jam occurs, the sinker plate needs to be removed before using the release lever for KC.